adi-khot/merlin/docs/source/user_guide/output_mappings.rst

 LexGrouping
 -----------

-Groups consecutive probabilities into equally sized buckets.
+Groups consecutive values into equally sized buckets.
 Padding with zeros ensures all buckets have the same width.

 .. code-block:: python